xregistry/spec/core/spec.md

   to switch to the "newest = default" algorithm, in other words, the "sticky" aspect of the current default Version will be removed.
 It is STRONGLY RECOMMENDED that clients provide an explicit `id` when possible.
-However, if a Version create operation asks the server to choose the `id` then including that `id` in the query parameter is not possible.
+However, if a Version create operation asks the server to choose the `id`, then including that `id` in the query parameter is not possible.
 In those cases a value of `this` MAY be used, and if the request creates more than one Version then an error MUST be generated.
-- If a non-null and non-this `vID` does not reference an existing Version of the Resource then an HTTP `400 Bad Request` error MUST be generated
+- If a non-null and non-this `vID` does not reference an existing Version of the Resource, after all Version processing is completed, then an HTTP `400 Bad Request` error MUST be generated

-This query parameter is available on many of the Resource and Version APIs, and when used it can reference any existing Version not just one of the Versions being managed by that particular request.
+This query parameter is available on many of the Resource and Version APIs, and MUST adhere to the following rules:
+- Aside from the special values of `null` and `this`, its value MUST be the `id` of a Version for the specified Resource after all Version processing is completed (i.e. after any Versions are added or removed).
+Its value is not limited to the Versions involved in the current operation.
+- When the operation involves updating a Resource's "default" Version properties, the processing of the `setdefaultversionid` parameter MUST be done before the properties are updated.
+In other words, the Version updated is new default Version, not the old one.

 Any use of this query parameter on a Resource that has the `setstickydefaultversion` aspect set to `false` MUST generate an error.

 It is also possible to manage the default Version via a specialized case of the following API: